-As cloud becomes more broadly adopted, the team will have to understand and adapt to a federated security model, where the authentication and authorisation between participating services are brokered and identity data is shared across the organisation's boundaries.
+As cloud becomes more broadly adopted, the team will have to understand and adapt to a federated security model, where the authentication and authorisation

+Organisations must be prepared to restructure security teams to reflect any change of focus and ensure they have the capabilities to meet changing security needs between participating services are brokered and identity data is shared across the organisation's boundaries.
 A centralised model becomes unsustainable in a world where much of what needs securing actually resides outside the organisation.
 As ever more business services appear in a cloud context, the security team will need to encompass and address security issues related to process and technology integration.